 Skip to content

-Retrospective: Jackie Kennedy Onassis’ Time in Bernardsville & Peapack in the Somerset Hills
+Retrospective: Jackie Kennedy Onassis’ Time in Bernardsville & Peapack, New Jersey

 NOTE: As with all Mr. Local History retrospectives, we often update the post when we learn stories and are sent photos from our community.
 We will continue to grow this piece as information becomes available.